openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A one-octet ML-KEM private key format identifier defined in {{mlkem-privkey-spec}}.

- - An octet string containing the ML-KEM secret key.
-   The length depends on the private key format specifier in the previous field.
+ - An octet string containing the ML-KEM secret key, whose length depends on the private key format identifier in the previous field.

 #### ML-KEM Private Key Format Specifier {#mlkem-privkey-spec}